Healthy Homes Assessment Tamatea

 Fines for Failing to Comply

-Get the full description of how to apply the Residential Tenancies Act landlords responsibilities.
+Get the full description of this law.
+Residential Tenancies Act landlords responsibilities.

 Healthy homes are important

-What are the reasons why Healthy Homes Compliance so important?
+What is the reason Healthy Homes Compliance so important?

 healthy homes assessment compliance